jennyzhang8800/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

    track) by which to divide discussions, even if your course both uses cohorts and has multiple enrollment tracks.

-Discussion topics that are divided are visible to all learners but the posts, responses, and comments within them are divided so that they are visible only to members of the same group.
-Posts, responses, and comments within unified discussion topics are visible to all learners in the course, regardless of cohort.

 By default, both :ref:`course-wide discussion topics<Create CourseWide Discussion Topics>` and :ref:`content-specific discussion topics<Create